ceos-seo/odc-gee/docs/credentials_guide.md

 lose it.** This file will act as the API key for accessing GEE data.
 Once you’ve got the file, click done.

-This last step is only necessary if the GEE REST API is still unreleased to the public and if you have the proper permissions to do so.
-If those conditions are met then you will have to email a Google employee your Service Account email as indicated by the red box from the
+If you encounter any issues with using your service account credentials then you may have to get the proper permission to use GEE with your account from Google.
+This process will involve contacting Google where you may have to supply a Google employee your Service Account email as indicated by the red box from the
 [API
 & Services